0x7030676e31/cumsocket/README.md

 # Cumsocket v2
 Cumsocket is a "simple" Discord module based selfbot written in TypeScript that has features such as permissions management, Discord api, and more.
 Also worth mentioning is fact that selfbots are against Discord's ToS and can get you banned, even if you don't do anything harmful.
 If you really want to use selfbots, please don't do it on your main account.
 Enjoy my trashy code!

-## ChatGPT - December 12, 2022
-OpenAI changed how user is authenticated and added additional Cloudflare protection.
-Because of that, I had to disable ChatGPT module for now.
-There are temporary fixes, but they are not very reliable and it would be difficult to maintain ChatGPT module.
-When ChatGPT-Api will come with a fix, I will re-enable ChatGPT module.

 <!-- - [Example of usage](#Example-of-usage)  -->
 # Table of contents
 - [Features](#Features)